beaudoiin/number_guesser/improvements.md

 * Consider writing to a log file if issues come up so the user can view what went wrong

 ## Persistance
 * Consider storing user data in file, such as win history and such.
 SqlLite may be used but super bloated for the need. simple text file is good.
+Practic eencoding the string so that its  harder to edit.
+Practice.